 St. Albans School is a private high school in Washington.
-The principal of St. Albans School is Vance Wilson, who can be contacted at email@example.com.
-575 students go to St. Albans School and identify as White, non-Hispanic; Asian; and Multiracial.
+The principal of St. Albans School is Vance Wilson and can be contacted at email@example.com.
+575 students attend St. Albans School and are mostly White, non-Hispanic; Asian; and Multiracial.
 National Cathedral School is one of the nearest high schools.

 - Ceramics sculpture